bjornet/deus-ex-change-rate-machina/README.md

 3. **Error Handling** The app is missing error handling.
 This is a must for a production ready app.
 The app should handle errors from the API and display a user friendly error message.
 4. **Accessibility** The app is missing accessibility features.
 This is a must for a production ready app.
 The app should be accessible for all users.
 5. **Performance** The API does not have to be called again upon page refresh.
 The app could store the exchange rates in local storage (with a timestamp) and use them on page refresh.
 This would improve the performance of the app.

+## Whats features are missing?

+**Development of exchange rates over time** I bumped in to restrictions with the free API key.
+This could have been eleviated by using a paid API key or by mocking the answer from the API.
+I have added notes in the code where I would have implemented this feature and some reasoning around it.